 Dr Kirsty James, Clinical Psychologist, completed her Doctoral training in Clinical Psychology at the University of Bath in the UK, after completing her degree in Psychology (BSc (Hons)) and Masters in Forensic Psychology (Msc) at the University of Portsmouth, UK.
-Kirsty is a Registered Psychologist with endorsement in Clinical Psychology with the Australian Health Practitioner Regulation Agency (AHPRA) and a registered Clinical Psychologist in the UK with the Health & Care Professions Council.
-She is also a member of the Australian Psychological Society.
+Kirsty is a Registered Psychologist with an endorsement in Clinical Psychology with the Australian Health Practitioner Regulation Agency (AHPRA) and a registered Clinical Psychologist in the UK with the Health & Care Professions Council.

 Since qualifying as a Clinical Psychologist Kirsty has been offering psychological support to children, adolescents, adults, and their families experiencing a range of psychological difficulties.
 This has primarily been while working within specialist paediatric and adult services for people with acute and chronic physical health conditions, as well as within a Community Child and Adolescent Mental Health Service.
 Kirsty believes in the importance of developing an open, supportive and trusting relationship with the individuals and families she works with and in partnership with them draws on a number of evidence-based psychological models.